 Google’s Payday update was released in June 2013.
 The Payday update reduces the number of spammy web pages for the generic terms of say, “pay-day loans”, and other very spammy SERP queries.

-Google’s Pirate update was rolled out in August 2012, this update prevents websites with copyright infringement reports from ranking high in the SERPS.
-This filter is updated every so often, which allows previously penalised sites recover if they have made the correct changes.
+Google’s Pirate Update was rolled out in August 2012, this update prevents websites with copyright infringement reports from ranking high in the SERPS.
+This filter is updated every so often, which allows previously penalised sites to recover if they have made the correct changes.

 The EMD update “Exact Match Domain” was released in September 2012, EMD update stops poor sites that have low content from ranking well.
 Exact match domain websites now have to have quality content and high user retention to be ranked high by Google.